A12N4V/a12n4v.github.io/README.md

 # a12n4v.github.io
-my portfolio's code visit https://a12n4v.github.io to see the website
+visit https://a12n4v.github.io to see the website code and explanation is given above